Resolving the 2000 GMC C6500 Parking Brake Issue

 Given the known issues with the electric over hydraulic 2000 GMC C6500 Parking Brake, some owners opt to convert to a traditional manual parking brake setup.
 This eliminates the failure-prone pump, valves, modules and wiring.

-You can usually get the lever assembly and cables, from a GM dealer.
-You may need to create the mounting bracket.
-The drum brake attached to the transmission is identical for both manual parking brake systems.
+You can usually get the lever assembly and cables from a GM dealer, though you may need to fabricate the mounting bracket yourself.
+The drum brake attached to the transmission stays the same for both parking brake systems.

-During the conversion process you can completely remove the control module and pump.
-To ensure dashboard indications wire the warning lights to a switch on the parking brake lever.
+During the conversion, you can remove the control module and pump entirely.
+To keep the dashboard warning light working, wire it to a switch on the new parking brake lever.

 Maintenance Tips to Prevent 2000 GMC C6500 Parking Brake Problems

-Whether your 2000 GMC C6500 still has the parking brake or has been converted to a manual system it’s crucial to maintain it properly for reliable performance.
-Here are some important tips to remember;
+Whether your 2000 GMC C6500 still runs the original electric-over-hydraulic parking brake or has been converted to a manual system, keeping it properly maintained is crucial for reliable performance.
+Here are some tips worth remembering:

-- Check the parking brake fluid level and add the hydraulic fluid as needed.
+• Check the parking brake fluid level and top it off with hydraulic fluid as needed.

-- Periodically inspect the drum brake shoes and hardware.
-Worn out shoes or stuck springs can prevent the parking brake from working
+• Periodically inspect the drum brake shoes and hardware.
+Worn shoes or stuck springs can keep the parking brake from working.

-- Ensure that the drum brake is adjusted correctly.
-Much slack can reduce its effectiveness.
+• Make sure the drum brake is adjusted correctly.
+Too much slack will reduce its effectiveness.

-- Use the parking brake instead of solely relying on the transmission park pawl.
+• Use the parking brake regularly instead of relying solely on the transmission park pawl.

-- Promptly address any issues, with the parking brake to prevent minor problems from escalating into major failures.
+• Address any parking brake issues promptly, before minor problems turn into major failures.

-By understanding the quirks of the 2000 GMC C6500 parking brake system and either fixing it properly or converting to a manual setup, you can ensure your truck’s parking brake will work safely and reliably for years to come.
-Don’t hesitate to consult with a qualified mechanic if you are unsure how to diagnose or address a problem with your truck’s parking brake.
+Understanding the quirks of the 2000 GMC C6500 parking brake system, and either repairing it properly or converting to a manual setup, will keep your truck stopping safely and reliably for years to come.
+Don’t hesitate to consult a qualified mechanic if you’re unsure how to diagnose or fix a problem with your truck’s parking brake.